Dashman23/Chess-GPT/Status.md

  - Custom prompt option (Send the gpt to start with a certain oprning or play with certain habits)
  - Fine tune Gpt with new feature

+Status - Jan 11 2024
+ - Got Basic Chessboardjs to work on Front end section
+ - looking into backend situation